DasNaCl/csc/popl/revs/rebuttal.md

 Since the case-study serves as motivating example for the compositionality framework, we think it is important to discuss the framework in more detail instead of the formalisations of more-or-less standard programming languages.

+Concerning the challenges, complexity can be arbitrary here.
+Experts in secure compilation may find setting up the usual 2-3 cross-language relations (per compiler) and the backtranslation easier than non-experts.
+Fortunately we did not have to rely on novel proof techniques, and could rely on established secure compilation proof theory.
+There is quite some proof engineering work in order to maximise proof reuse though.

 > Definition 3.1, "at most one Alloc/Dealloc l;t;sigma" is imprecise.
 This could allow two Alloc/Deallocs of the same location, with different tag.
 If read strictly, it does not allow memory reuse, which is commonly done in low-level languages.

 We believe the concrete formalisation of memory addresses is orthogonal to the goals of the paper/the case-study and merely an implementation detail.